rust-vmm/kvm-ioctls/README.md

 ## Supported Platforms

-The kvm-ioctls can be used on x86_64 and aarch64.
+The kvm-ioctls can be used on x86_64, aarch64 and riscv64 (experimental).

 ## Running the tests